Shaq015/Applied_NLP_Projects/README.md

 ## Data and Privacy

 Datasets are intentionally not bundled with the repository.
-Student identifiers, university email addresses, credentials, API keys, and access tokens are excluded from the public version.
+Credentials, API keys, and access tokens are excluded from the public version.